Skip to content

 What Is Earnest Money And Its Purpose?

-Earnest money is cash deposited by a buyer to a seller into escrow (in states that use escrow), demonstrating the buyer’s intent to purchase an offered property.
+Earnest money, or a good faith deposit, is cash deposited by a buyer to a seller into escrow (in states that use escrow), demonstrating the buyer’s intent to purchase an offered property.
 Essentially, it’s a way for a buyer to secure a contract with a seller to demonstrate they’re serious about making a purchase.

 Additional money may be placed into escrow by the buyer, beyond the earnest money agreed to by both parties before close of escrow.
 Typically, in this case, the balance of the sale is financed through a loan—secured by a trust deed on the property—unless the purchase is made in cash.